Lundli/Arch-Install/README.md

 You should now have a disk with a default Windows Recovery tools partition, a 500 MiB UEFI System Partition, and some unallocated space for your Windows installation.

 Select the unallocated space from the disk list and click the New button to automatically recreate the MSR and System partition in the remaining space

+From here you can continue your installation as normal.

 **NOTE:** This list is copied from ([source](https://www.ctrl.blog/entry/how-to-esp-windows-setup.html))